-(t) Impairment of financial assets
+(s) Impairment of financial assets

 The Company uses the "expected credit loss" (ECL) model for calculating impairment and recognizes ECL as a loss allowance for financial assets measured at amortized cost or at fair value through other comprehensive income.
-At each reporting date, the Company measures the loss allowance for financial assets, except for trade receivables without significant financing component, at an amount equal to the lifetime ECL to determine if the credit risk on that financial asset has increased significantly since initial recognition.
-If the credit risk on a financial asset has not increased significantly since initial recognition, the Company measures the loss allowance for that financial asset at an amount equal to 12-month ECL.
+At each reporting date, the Company measures the loss allowance for financial assets, except for trade receivables without significant financing component, at an amount equal to the lifetime ECL if the credit risk on that financial asset has increased significantly since initial recognition.
+If it is determined that the credit risk on a financial asset has not increased significantly, the Company measures the loss allowance for that financial asset at an amount equal to 12-month ECL.

-For trade receivables without significant financing component, the Company applies the simplified approach and uses a provision matrix, which is based on the Company's historical credit loss experience for trade receivable, current market conditions and future expectations, to estimate and recognize the lifetime ECL.
+For trade receivables without significant financing component, the Company applies the simplified approach and uses a provision matrix, which is based on the Company's historical credit loss experience, current market conditions and forward-looking information, to estimate and recognize the lifetime ECL.
 Trade and other receivables that are not assessed for impairment individually are assessed for impairment on a collective basis taking into consideration the unique risk factors associated with each customer group.